 Furthermore, you lose the electrical efficiency and the portability of lightweight inverter welders.

-A few tips on burning E6010 rods
+A few tips on working with E6010 rods

 If you have trouble burning E6010 rods, these tips might help.

-- If you have a welder that specifies that it can burn E6010s, but they refuse to run well, they might be too dry.
+- If you have a welder that specifies that it can burn E6010s, but they refuse to run well, the rods might be too dry.
 If you stored E6010s close to heat sources or left them exposed to the sun for a long time, the moisture in their flux drops.
 They need a certain amount of moisture to burn properly.
 No more, no less.
 Try some new ones.

 An inverter welding machine needs to have the correct hardware and software to run E6010 electrodes.